Bachelor of Arts in Public Safety Management (Online/Online Live)

 - Once your materials are in, check your CampusNet for an admission decision.
 It can happen fast!

 - Once admitted, meet with your CSU advisor.
-The Partnership office can help with this, if needed.

 For assistance, please call 440-366-4850 or email TransferCenter@csuohio.edu.